timescale/docs/use-timescale/continuous-aggregates/hierarchical-continuous-aggregates.md

 ## Use real-time aggregation with hierarchical continuous aggregates

-By default, all continuous aggregates use real-time aggregation.
-That means they always return up-to-date data in response to queries.
-They accomplish this by joining the materialized data in the continuous aggregate with unmaterialized raw data from the source table or view.
+When you enable real-time aggregation, continuous aggregates always return up-to-date data in response to queries.
+Real-time aggregation joins the materialized data in the continuous aggregate with unmaterialized raw data from the source table or view.

 When continuous aggregates are stacked, each continuous aggregate is only aware of the layer immediately below.
-The joining of unmaterialized data happens recursively until it reaches the bottom layer, giving you access to recent data down to that layer.
+Joining unmaterialized data happens recursively until it reaches the bottom layer.
+This gives access to recent data down to that layer.

 If you keep all continuous aggregates in the stack as real-time aggregates, the bottom layer is the source hypertable.
 That means every continuous aggregate in